PGS62/JuliaExcel.jl/README.md

 ![demo2](images/Demo4-take3.gif)

 ## Example VBA
-The VBA code below makes a call to `JuliaLaunch` and `JuliaEval` and then pastes the result to range A1:J10 in a new worksheet.
+The VBA code below makes a call to `JuliaLaunch` and `JuliaEvalVBA` and then pastes the result to range A1:J10 in a new worksheet.
 To run it, make sure that the project has a reference to JuliaExcel (VBA editor, Tools menu -> References).

 ```vba
 Sub DemoCallVBA()